Blog

 2. Create a business plan

 Here’s a mistake we see far too often: aspiring coworking owners starting their business without a clear plan for how their space is going to make money.
-Considering 50% of coworking spaces are not profitable, this is crucial to consider.
+Considering 50% of coworking spaces are not profitable, planning is a key step.

 Creating a coworking business plan will help you: